vrmrohit23/learn-nodejs/http module for requests and responses/readme.md

 # Project 1: Basic http server
-Files here contain the instructions and codes of creating a basic http server, Url parsing, creating log files using file system.
+This project demonstrates how to create a basic HTTP server in Node.js.
+It covers key concepts like URL parsing, routing, and logging using the file system module.

 ## Practice and Learning in

-* File System
+* Working with the File System
-* http server management
+* Managing an HTTP Server
-* Url parsing
+* URL Parsing
-* Routing in http server
+* Routing in HTTP Server

 ## Other related projects
 [Express intro in node.js](https://github.com/vrmrohit23/learn-nodejs/tree/main/Express%20first%20use)<br/>